Zodiase/meteor-infinite-load/README.md

 		# This typically happens after calling `loadMore` or `loadNew`.
 		# Optional.
 		onUpdate: Function
+		# Set to true to show detailed logs.
+    # Optional.
+Default is false.
+    verbose: Boolean
 	}

 	# `wrappedCollection` would have the following interfaces: